Posted on

 Yes, there are several other tests for determining whether the defendant’s conduct was the proximate cause of your injuries.

-Foreseeability is a frequently-used test for proximate causation.
-Even other tests use foreseeability as the goal that they are trying to accomplish.8 If it was foreseeable that the defendant’s acts or omissions would cause your injuries, the defendant can be held liable.
+Foreseeability is a frequently used test for proximate causation.8 If it was foreseeable that the defendant’s acts or omissions would cause your injuries, the defendant can be held liable.

 For example: A psychiatrist negligently withdraws a psychotic patient’s medication.
 Several months later, the patient kills his parents during a mental episode.9